thumbtack/slate/source/supply_api.html.md

 https://redirect.thumbtack.com/?code=BnCICCQ9KWF6WXj_xtiN3A
 ```

-After confirms the connection, There are two ways client will receive auth-code:
+After confirming the connection, There are two ways the client will receive auth-code:

-* If client send `redirect_uri` in the URL(step-1), then Thumbtack redirects the pro to a third-party URL with the authorization code in the URL.
+* If the client sends `redirect_uri` in the URL(step-1), then Thumbtack redirects the pro to a third-party URL with the authorization code in the URL.
 Redirection URL will look like below:

 `<REDIRECT_URL>/?code=<AUTHORIZATION_CODE>&scope=messages
 `

-* If Client does not send `redirect_uri` in the URL(step-1), then client will see auth code like below.
+* If the client does not send `redirect_uri` in the URL(step-1), then the client will see auth code like below.

 ![image info](images/authcode_2.png)